SatyamPandey-07/ReGenX/README.md

 # ReGenX Control Room

-ReGenX Control Room is a static single-page operations dashboard for smart bio-waste collection.
+ReGenX is a web page operations dashboard for smart bio-waste collection.
 It turns the implementation plan into a working web app with:

 - pickup request creation
 - AI-style route publishing for riders